OHIO-ECT/ECT-Lab-Introduction/chapters/Tasks 9.md

-## ECT GNS3 Introduction - The Toolkit
+## ECT Lab Introduction - Wireshark

 ### Goals
 -   Configure Remote Desktop to connect to the lab environment